furkankapukayaa/furkankapukayaa/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=furkankapukayaa.furkankapukayaa&style=flat-square&color=0088cc)

-II'm a graduate in Computer Programming 🎓 from Kırklareli University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide 👨🏻‍💻.
+I'm a graduate in Computer Programming from Kırklareli University.
+Then I won Anadolu University Management Information Systems with DGS.
+I'm a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems.
+Apart from that I also love to guide.
 I'm currently into Web Development.

 </div><br>